The European Antitrust Review 2015 • Section 4: Country chapters

 Both parties to the dispute can ask the court to implement interim measures at any time during the proceedings.

 The decision of the court may be appealed to the higher court (ie, the regional court or the Court of Appeals) depending on which court heard the case at first instance.
 The Supreme Court has jurisdiction to hear cases in cassation, and its decisions are final and not subject to further appeals.
 The Supreme Court hears cases exclusively on the questions of law.

 It is worth noting that the Supreme Administrative Court has recently ruled that the decision of the Council to initiate a competition infringement investigation is not a subject to appeal and cannot be dismissed (case No. AS143-212/2011).

-- The running of the term starts from either (whichever comes first): an instruction or proposal to acquire shares or assets; or an acquisition of the title or the right tli>dispose of assets. ↑
+- The running of the term starts from either an instruction or proposal to acquire shares or assets; or an acquisition of the title or the right to dispose of assets, whichever comes first. ↑

 - Lithuanian Official Gazette, 2012, No.12-511. ↑

 - Official Journal C 210, 1.09.2006, p.
 2–5. ↑

 - The notion of control was supplemented by the amendments of the Competition law of 1 May 2012 to be more aligned with the EU competition model. ↑

 - Joint ventures are caught by this part of the ‘control’ definition. ↑

 - The one-third criteria was introduced by the amendments of the Competition law of 1 May 2012, compared with the previous requirement of 25 per cent. ↑